tim-harding/tim-harding.github.io/src/blog/neophyte.md

 The most important RPC commands you'll send to Neovim are for user input.
 This is done with [`nvim_input`](https://neovim.io/doc/user/api.html#nvim_input()) and [`nvim_input_mouse`](https://neovim.io/doc/user/api.html#nvim_input_mouse()).
 Since you control the window and font size, you'll also need to tell Neovim how large of a grid to use with [`nvim_ui_try_resize_grid`](https://neovim.io/doc/user/api.html#nvim_ui_try_resize_grid()).
 It's also good to pass along focus and blur events with [`nvim_ui_set_focus`](https://neovim.io/doc/user/api.html#nvim_ui_set_focus()).

 For anything more involved than fire-and-forget calls like these, I like using [`nvim_exec_lua`](https://neovim.io/doc/user/api.html#nvim_exec_lua()), which you can use to run arbitrary Lua code.
 Neophyte includes a Lua module that users can use to script the GUI, and some of the APIs include callbacks for Neophyte-specific events.
 To trigger these, I can just `require` my module in a Lua snippet and call a function to trigger the callbacks.
 Most of the GUI functions in this module send namespaced RPC notifications that Neophyte handles alongside native Neovim notifications.

+## Font handling

+## WebGPU

+## Future plans

+Neophyte hasn't seen widespread adoption, and that's fine.
+There are more mature projects like Neovide that offer the same features and more.
+I still daily drive Neophyte on my desktop, so now and again I do basic maintenance, but I don't always answer GitHub issues, especially Windows-related ones.
+It was a good project to learn more about text handling and low-level rendering.

+One of my biggest difficulties with Neophyte today is its laptop battery consumption.
+I haven't figured out how to time frames properly on MacOS.
+Neither vsync nor tearing seems to work well.
+With vsync, I have to continuously rerender the application, even when nothing is changing, or else animations have noticable jank when I start rendering again.
+Without, I have to deal with tearing and figure out how to rate limit redraws and render at the right time, which I haven't figured out.

+I hindsight, I like the way ghostty is doing things, using a cross-platform core with native drawing per-platform.
+This is the direction I want to take Neophyte, and I think it's the best path to making the project more generally useful.
+At the moment, each GUI shares a common core of functionality to manage state synchronization with Neovim, and I think that part can be abstracted out into a library for other GUIs to use.

+Platform-specific frontends that make better use of native text and rendering toolkits is one possible extension that I think MacOS in particular would benefit from.
+If I ever get my hands on a Vision Pro, I would love to adapt Neophyte for VR and experiment with whether eye-based navigation and selection has any utility.
+Another use case would be a screen sharing utility in the spirit of asciinema to cast editor sessions without video compression.
+I have a few other niche ideas for personal use.
+Neophyte was pretty high-lift because of how involved WebGPU was, but being able to easily spin up simpler frontends could have lots of interesting uses.

+I'm still wrapping up some other projects, but eventually, I hope to get back to Neophyte with a focus on factoring it into smaller crates for others to use.
+I'll happily keep hacking in my editor until I get another chance to hack on it.